 I work with 8mm movie film and 16mm film reels every day, sometimes we even see 35mm film reels, and the majority of what I see is in very good condition.
 Most orders that we receive have films on metal or plastic reels in their original cardboard boxes, often appearing just as they did when they were shot decades before.
 Though films may be ok after being untouched in their original box, here are some additional storage tips to maximize the longevity of your material:

-- A basic rule of thumb to follow for film reels (and photographs, videotapes, or any other media) is to keep them cool and dry.
+- A basic rule of thumb to follow for film reels (and photographs, VHS To Digital, or any other media) is to keep them cool and dry.
 Film is an organic material and is subject to the laws of nature just as anything else.

 - Storing film in the “40-40” range is ideal – an environment of 40 degrees and 40% relative humidity will keep your materials intact for the longest amount of time.
 If stored in ideal conditions film can outlast any videotape, DVD, or digital file.